WesselSmit/datocms-migration-workflow/README.md

 To ensure the package has a config file it can work with, a few safeguards are used:
 1. Options in the `datocms.config.json` are used if they are present.
-2. If some options are missing in the `datocms.config.json` file, the package will use the 'standard configuration' (also see the ['standard configuration'](#custom-configuration)).
-3. If the specified profile is incomplete, the package will substitute the missing options with options from the `default` profile.
-4. If the profile is still not complete after using the `default` profile to substitute from, the package will use the missing options from the 'standard configuration' (also see the ['standard configuration'](#custom-configuration)).
+2. If options are missing or the specified profile is incomplete, the package will substitute the options/values with the options/values from the 'standard configuration' (also see the ['standard configuration'](#custom-configuration)).

 ## Workflow
 You can read up on the recommended workflow, that this wrapper library implements, in the [official datocms documentation](https://www.datocms.com/docs/scripting-migrations/safe-iterations-using-environments).
 This library has simplified these steps into 3 commands.